 Switzerland and Azerbaijan enjoy good political and economic relations based on a broad range of common interests.
 Cooperation in international financial institutions, international cooperation and energy policy are key aspects of bilateral relations between the two countries.

 Bilateral Relations Switzerland–Azerbaijan

 Key aspects of diplomatic relations

-Azerbaijan belongs to the voting constituency chaired by Switzerland at the World Bank, the International Monetary Fund (IMF) and the Global Environment Facility (GEF).
-Switzerland attaches great importance to promoting good governance and the rule of law in Azerbaijan.
-It also undertakes technical and economic cooperation with the country.
+Azerbaijan belongs to the voting constituencies chaired by Switzerland in the World Bank, the International Monetary Fund (IMF) and the Global Environment Facility (GEF).
+Switzerland attaches great importance to promoting good governance and private sector development in Azerbaijan.
+Since 1999 it has also engaged in technical and economic cooperation with the country.

 Cooperation in education, research and innovation

-Researchers and artists from Azerbaijan can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).
+Researchers from Azerbaijan can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education Research and Innovation (SERI).

 Swiss citizens in Azerbaijan